Dionne-Lab/catalight/docs/source/user_guide.rst

 Scripting
 ---------
-The entire packages was initially designed with scripted interfacing in mind.
-All available tools can be accessed in this way, and the interested user will likely find scripted control easier to integrate with new hardware than changing the GUI's source code to accomadate new equipment.
+The entire package was initially designed with scripted interfacing in mind.
+All available tools can be accessed in this way, and the interested user will likely find scripted control easier to integrate with new hardware than changing the GUI's source code to accommodate new equipment.

 Here, we show a few examples of what scripted interaction looks like.
 In this first section, we define some helpful functions to be used later in the main script.